Data Science Interview AMA | Make Your Skills Marketable

 It is very important to provide the interviewer an opportunity to look at the work you have done.
 For that purpose, you can use the GitHub repository to make your analytics available.
 Including links to your repository on your resume is a good idea too.
 Even better is to build a portfolio on WordPress to get noticed.

 Portfolio websites are becoming more common nowadays.
 If you look at the companies hiring pages, they do ask for a LinkedIn profile, GitHub repository, and your website.
-So, this is a great opportunity to showcase your work in an efficient manner.
+So, this is a great opportunity to showcase your work efficiently.
 Your portfolio should not be limited to your code and output only, but should also include some writing sample that describes your output.
 It's always a good idea to showcase your communication skills.
 Most of the time, the hiring person is evaluating if you're able to clearly communicate your analysis and findings so communication becomes an essential skill.

 If you put your work online it becomes easier for the hiring team to research you.
 So at the time of the interview, they have a better idea of your abilities which could make a big difference.